Contact

 In Nova Scotia, Pap tests are performed by family doctors, nurse practitioners and specially trained nurses.
 You can make an appointment to have a Pap test with your doctor, nurse practitioner or specially trained nurse or you can make an appointment at a Well Woman clinic.

-If the Pap test results are normal (negative or clear) women should continue to have Pap tests every three years.
+If the Pap test results are normal (negative or clear), the next Pap test should be in three years.

 When can I stop having Pap tests?